weikangchia/movevote/README.md

 For milestone 2, we have completed the registration and login process.
 In this update, user get to see more information (overview, now showing, similar movies and trailer) about the movies that are currently showing in the cinema.
 We have also implemented the movie survey to get to know the user movie preferences.

-For milestone 3, we will complete the recommendation system and do a few user testing before we officially launch our application to the public. :D
+For milestone 3, we have completed the recommendation system for individual.
+Due to time constraint, we are unable to implement the recommendation system for group and we will be leaving it for future enhancement.
+We have used Google PageSpeed tools to analyze and optimize our web app.
+Before optimizing, we have scored 52/100 (mobile), 86/100 (user experience) and 47/100 (desktop).
+After fixing the problems highlighted by Google PageSpeed tools, we have managed to impoved the score, 77/100 (mobile), 96/100 (user experience) and 92/100 (desktop).

 ## Project Log